pemcg/object_walker/README.md

  >      object_walker:   $evm.root['ae_state_started'] = 2015-05-11 14:42:07 UTC   (type: String)
   ...
 ```
-To use, simple copy the object_walker_reader.rb file to the CloudForms appliance, and run.
+To use, simple copy the object_walker_reader.rb file to the CloudForms appliance (for example to /root), and run.